HorizenOfficial/evm-documentation/docs/deploy.md

 2. For EON, configure the **Deploy and Run module** settings with the following:

 **Environment** - Click the drop-down menu to select the **Injected Provider** option.
-This option allows Remix to use your wallet (e.g. Metamask).
+This option allows Remix to use your wallet (e.g. MetaMask).
 Your wallet must be active and running.
 The Environment option details information about your wallet, such as the ChainID.

 **Note:** Make sure that **Yuma Testnet** is selected as the current environment in your wallet.
 See [Get Started](https://eon.horizen.io/docs/) chapter for details on configuring Yuma Testnet to your wallet.